-The presentence investigation process offers a crucial opportunity for the probation department to engage with victims and offenders in ways that support change while being mindful of the complex and often dangerous implications for the victim of such collaboration.
-Such a relationship includes minimizing a victim's need to confront the offender and protecting victims from retaliation for sharing information.
+The presentence investigation process offers a crucial opportunity for the probation department to engage with victims and offenders in ways that support change while being mindful of the complex and often dangerous implications for the victim of such collaboration.2 Such a relationship includes minimizing a victim's need to confront the offender and protecting victims from retaliation for sharing information.
 The PSI process also reinforces interagency messages of protection, help, and accountability.
-Sentencing recommendations that are anchored in a full picture of the abuse and the offender's personal history carry the message that an offender will be held accountable for the harm while also offered support to change violent and abusive behavior.
+Sentencing recommendations that are anchored in a full picture of the abuse and the offender's personal history carry the message that an offender will be held accountable for the harm while also offered support to change violent and abusive behavior.3 programs for batterers were the most commonly used, effective for most offenders, and less costly to administer.